 In this course, we will be approaching an understanding of context primarily from two forms of inquiry: text mining and information architecture.

 This course will approach techniques for mining and analyzing text data to discover interesting patterns, extract useful knowledge, and support decision making, in other words, rhetoric.
-These are approaches that can be generally applied to arbitrary natural language text data with no or minimum human effort i.e. we will be experimenting with ways of reading large amounts of online texts through machine analysis.
-In other words, how can you read 10,000 forum posts to understand how your open source community make sense of your product?
+These are approaches that can be generally applied to arbitrary natural language text data and discourse analysis of large amounts of online texts .
+In other words, how can you read community forum posts to understand how your open source community make sense of your product?
 You’ll learn how.

 In this course, students will learn the foundational concepts and strategies used to create information structures for others to use.
 You will read, write, and share their writing on IA concepts as the primary course activity.
 We will also engage in hands-on activities to aid our thinking.
 IA is fundamentally a domain of inquiry or a way of being and thinking about information.
 Therefore, the goal of the course is to prepare students to design inquiry about the best ways to make IA decisions in a given context.